-Today’s post is slightly different as I’m bringing back a mash up of two very old posts (June 2010 and April 2013) about this very subject.
+Today’s article is slightly different as I’m bringing back a mash up of two very old posts (June 2010 and April 2013) about this very subject.

 I have arrived at a point in my life where I am completely content with myself.
 (Almost eight years later and this is still true.)
 I know who I am finally and it feels…SO good.
 How did I get there you ask?
 I got there by being single.
 (Yep, still true story.)

 I know what you’re going to ask next.
 How many men have met your criteria?
-Only three guys have met them (it’s now 7x more than that).
+Only three guys have met them (it’s more than that now).